 Study Resources and Preparation for the Fraud Examiner Exam

-The ACFE provides ample resources for its members to prepare for the certification examination.
+The ACFE provides ample resources for any member to prepare for the certification examination.
 Perhaps the most common test preparation method is the computer based CFE Exam Prep Course.
 This course can be taken at the candidate's leisure and thus does not require any special travel or time out of one's schedule.
 Another option is to purchase the deluxe CFE Exam Prep Toolkit that includes the Prep Course plus other resources such as the Fraud Examiners Manual, a test-prep flashcard app, and the CFE Exam Study Guide to help you learn where your strengths and weaknesses for the test are.

 As if that weren't enough, the AFCE offers additional resources that help future CFEs prepare for their exam.
 The CFE Exam newsletter, for instance, provides study tips, motivators, and other guidance to help ensure a passing score on the professional exam.
 There are other resources available online, such as the CFE Exam Prep LinkedIn page, which is loaded with tips and tricks.
 The ACFE also maintains an online community full of discussions related to the test, and more.